Nexmo/station/_extend/nexmo-sms-action.md

 ## Support

-The open source project is supported by the Nexmo DevRel team on a best effort basis, issues should be raised in the github repository.
+This open source project is supported by the Nexmo DevRel team on a best effort basis, issues should be raised in the github repository.